NelsonPython/Connect_IoT_Device_to_I3/README.md

 ## Programming a publisher and a subscriber

-Each of these tutorials includes a step-by-step code walkthrough explaining its data publisher and subscriber.
+Each of these tutorials has a "Selling Your Data" section that includes a step-by-step code walkthrough explaining its data publisher and subscriber.

 <img src="images/sellingYourData.png" width=400>